levipereira/yolo_e2e/README.md

 # yolo_e2e
-Implementation of End-to-End YOLO Models
+Implementation of End-to-End YOLO Models for TensorRT

 This repository supports segmentation and detection models from the YOLO series - YOLOv10, YOLOv9, YOLOv8, and YOLOv7.